Mile Mrkšić: Charges

 On 27 September 2007, the Trial Chamber found Mrkšić guilty of aiding and abetting the murder of civilians and prisoners of war at Ovčara, aiding and abetting their torture, and aiding and abetting the cruel treatment given there.
 He was sentenced to 20 years imprisonment.
 The verdicts caused indignation in Croatia, which had hoped for far more severe sentences.
 State-run radio called the outcome "shocking", while the Croatian prime minister said the verdicts were "shameful".

 Sentence

 In August 2012, Mrkšić was sentenced to 20 years in prison to be served in the high security prison of Monsanto, Portugal.
-He died three years later on 16 August 2015, aged 68.
+He died three years later on 16 August 2015 at public hospital in Lisbon, aged 68.